ljacquin/wiser/README.md

 ## Key Features

-    ▸ Phenotype estimation: estimate phenotypic values that approximate genetic values, by applying whitening methods to correct for genetic covariance structure in experimental designs (i.e., population structure correction).
+    ▸ Phenotype estimation: estimate genetic values which are referred as WISER-estimated phenotypes, by applying whitening methods to adjust for the genetic covariance structure in experimental designs (i.e., population structure correction).
-    ▸ Whitening methods: implement various whitening techniques, such as ZCA-cor, PCA-cor, and Cholesky, to effectively correct for population structure.
+    ▸ Whitening methods: implement various whitening techniques, such as ZCA-cor, PCA-cor, and Cholesky, to effectively adjust for population structure.
     ▸ Genetic covariance matrix regularization: ensure the stability of genetic covariance matrices, by applying regularization and shrinkage techniques which ensure positive definiteness.
-    ▸ Optimal whitening and regularization: automatically determine the best whitening method and regularization parameter optimizing phenotypic predictive ability, through k-fold cross-validation using a subset of the data.
+    ▸ Optimal whitening and regularization: automatically determine the best whitening method and regularization parameter minimizing mean squared error (MSE), through k-fold cross-validation using a subset of the data.
     ▸ Fast and stable variance component estimation: use a parallelized ABC algorithm to achieve fast and stable variance component estimation in large datasets associated to complex experimental designs.

 ## Main Functions

-    ▸ estimate_wiser_phenotype: estimates phenotypic values approximating genetic values using whitening methods.
+    ▸ estimate_wiser_phenotype: computes WISER-estimated phenotypes.
-    ▸ optimize_whitening_and_regularization: finds the optimal combination of whitening method and regularization parameter through cross-validation for phenotype prediction.
+    ▸ optimize_whitening_and_regularization: finds the optimal combination of whitening method and regularization parameter through cross-validation minimizing MSE.

 ## Examples of phenotypic estimation using WISER

-Below are straightforward examples demonstrating the use of the ```estimate_wiser_phenotype``` function for phenotype estimation, across the following four species: apple, pine, maize and rice.
+Below are straightforward examples demonstrating the use of the ```estimate_wiser_phenotype``` function to compute WISER-estimated phenotypes, across the following four species: apple, pine, maize and rice.
 The datasets used are small subsets derived from the original datasets featured in Jacquin $\textit{et al.}$ (2025).
 These subsets are provided for illustrative purposes within the WISER package and are not intended to serve as reference populations for genomic prediction or GWAS.
-They include genomic data and raw individual phenotypic measurements for 30 randomly selected genotypes associated with an experimental design specific to each one of the four species.
+They include genomic data and raw phenotypic measurements for 30 randomly selected genotypes associated with an experimental design specific to each one of the four species.

 ### Phenotypic estimation for apple data (Jung et al., 2022)